Next | Previous

 sets the attributes of the current tty session

-• option: one ot the TCSA options above (see their description above)
+• option must be one ot the TCSA options above (see their description above)

-• attrs a dictionary of the TTY_ flags listed above
+• attrs must be a dictionary of the TTY_ flags listed above

 • one can safely omit any of the TTY_ flags listed above and Blade will fill in the default values as it exists.